ohduran/ohduran.github.io/_posts/2018-12-24-politics-and-the-english-language.md

 And keep in mind these rules:

 1. Never use a metaphor, simile or other figure of speech which you are used to seeing in print

 2. Never use a long word where a short one will do

 3. Always cut a word out if it is possible to cut it out

 4. Never use the passive where you can use the active

-5. Never use a foreign phrase, a scientific word or a jargon if you can think of an everyday English equivalent.
+5. Never use a foreign phrase, a scientific word or a jargon if you can think of an everyday English equivalent

 6. Always break any of these rules sooner than say anything outright barbarous

 These rules demand a deep change of attitude in anyone who has grown used to writing in the style now fashionable.